kirvlasenkov/MIPT_py_3_term/README.md

 # MIPT_py_3_term

-Advanced python programming course in Moscow Instiute of Physics and Technology.
+Advanced python programming course in Moscow Institute of Physics and Technology.